 Everyday Tarot Deck

-The Queen of Swords also has an innate ability to tell it like it is.
-She is a quick thinker and highly perceptive, and as such, she can cut through the noise and confusion to get straight to the point.
-There is certainly no ‘beating about the bush’, or ‘softening’ of her comments, opinions and thoughts.
-She is upfront and honest about her opinions, and expects the same from others.
-The best way to interact with the Queen of Swords, therefore, is to remain as impartial as possible, and to present your thoughts and opinions concisely and honestly.
+The Queen of Swords suggests that you have an innate ability to tell it like it is.
+You are a quick thinker and highly perceptive, piercing through the noise and confusion to get straight to the point.
+There is no ‘beating about the bush,’ or ‘softening’ of your comments, opinions and thoughts.
+You are upfront and honest in your views, and you expect the same from others.
+For this reason, many people respect your opinion and come to you for advice when they need clarity.

-The Queen of Swords reversed indicates that currently you may be thinking more with your heart than your head.
-You may be very emotionally involved in a particular situation or issue but this may be distorting your perception of the situation at hand.
-You need to use your head a little bit more to understand what is happening and read the signals more accurately.
-Look at your situation objectively and think with your head and not your heart as this may give you a better picture of the situation and help you evaluate what you need to do next.
+The Queen of Swords reversed points out that you may allow your emotions to get the better of you as you put your heart before your head.
+You may be emotionally involved in a particular issue, and it could be distorting your perception of the situation at hand.
+You need to use your head a bit more to understand what is happening and read the signals more accurately.
+Take an objective look at what’s going on and decide what you need to do next.

-Similarly, the reversed Queen of Swords suggests that relationships are clouding your usually clear vision.
-You need to refocus your goals or direction, yet you are hesitating due to a desire not to disturb the positive balance and harmony of your relationships with others.
-At the end of the day, you need to be more hard-edged, confident and assertive in order to be successful.
-Clear sight and analysis, objective weighing of options and ideas for the future, and even carefully considering but not necessarily choosing, the alternatives are essential right now.
+The reversed Queen of Swords suggests that your relationships are clouding your usually clear vision.
+You are allowing others to dominate you and negatively affect your ability to make decisions.
+You hesitate to pursue your plans because you don’t want to rock the boat or disrupt your relationships with others.
+At the end of the day, however, you need to be more hard-edged, confident and assertive to be successful.
+Sharp analysis, objectivity, and careful consideration of (but not necessarily choosing) the alternatives are essential right now.

-On the other hand, the reversed Queen of Swords can come across as cold-hearted, bitter, resentful and bitchy, particularly if she is completely devoid of any emotion or compassion for others.
-In her quest to get to the bottom of an issue, she puts a lot of other people off-side and loses her support base.
-She isolates herself from others and is seen as narrow-minded, intolerant, and mean.
+At times, the reversed Queen of Swords can come across as cold-hearted, resentful and bitchy, particularly if she is devoid of any emotion or compassion for others.
+This card may represent a part of yourself or someone else you are trying to deal with.
+You may be putting others off-side and losing your supporter base, isolating yourself from others and being seen as narrow-minded, intolerant and mean.